MikhailZhurikhin/search-engine/Readme.md

     ]
 }
 ```
-- config — general information, without which the application does not start.
+- _config_ — general information, without which the application does not start.

-  **if the config.json file is missing, or if the "config" field in the config.json file is missing, the application will generate an appropriate error and stop working.**
+  **if the _config.json_ file is missing, or if the "_config_" field in the _config.json_ file is missing, the application will generate an appropriate error and stop working.**

-- name — field with the name of the search engine.
+- _name_ — field with the name of the search engine.
 In this case, _"Everything Will Found"_.
 User can change this name.

-- version — field with the version number of the search engine.
+- _version_ — field with the version number of the search engine.

-  **If the application version specified in the config.json file and the application version specified in CMakeLists.txt do not match, the application will generate an appropriate error and stop working.**
+  **If the application version specified in the _config.json_ file and the application version specified in _CMakeLists.txt_ do not match, the application will generate an appropriate error and stop working.**

-- max_responses — field that determines the maximum number of responses to one request.
+- _max_responses_ — field that determines the maximum number of responses to one request.
 The default value of this field is 5.

-- files  — the paths to the files to be searched.
+- _files_  — the paths to the files to be searched.

-  **If there is no file in the path specified in the "files" field, the application will issue a warning to the console and this file will be ignored during the document indexing process.**
+  **If there is no file in the path specified in the "_files_" field, the application will issue a warning to the console and this file will be ignored during the document indexing process.**

 * _An example of requests.json file description_:
 ```json